jonathanzhang2027/Project_Gallery/README.md

 ![image](https://github.com/user-attachments/assets/6d78dd25-ac76-4e06-8569-4e29aad95bc4)

 A full-stack web application designed to showcase projects in a gallery format.
 Built with React.js for the frontend and Django for the backend, this application provides a seamless and interactive user experience.
 The app is deployed on Google Cloud Platform (GCP), integrating Cloud SQL for relational data storage and Firestore for real-time updates.
+Full Documentation can be found [here]([url](https://docs.google.com/document/d/1DFvpC6HaP0BZCbFuoJSiUDWjZw581jH_6HWSwFUEGkI/edit#heading=h.gho0deaf3vpn)):

 ## Features